 Google Sheets allows us to sort information and calculate page numbers.
-Use this Table of Contents to track photo albums, shareable links, advisor information, etc. Below the graphic is a list of what information goes in each column.
+Use this Table of Contents to track subfolders, shareable links, advisor information, etc. Below the graphic is a list of what information goes in each column.

-- Column I = Name of student yearbook staff assigned to this page.
+- Column E = Name of the yearbook student assinged to that section.

-- Column J = Comments and questions from the advisor and student editors.
+- Column J = Notes, comments and questions from the advisor and student editors.

 Comments about Table of Contents

-- As Albums/Folders are created throughout the year, copy the Shareable link and paste it into the Google Sheets.
+- As Folders are created throughout the year, copy the Shareable link and paste it into the Google Sheets in Column G.